-We use a comprehensive approach to adapt training materials to the local context, provide both theoretical training and supervision, support institutional capacity building and evaluate results to inform policy, practice and expansion of services.
+We use a comprehensive approach to adapt training materials to the local context, provide theoretical training and hands-on supervision, support institutional capacity building and evaluate results to inform policy, practice and expansion of services.

-Integration of mental health services into general healthcare improves the availability, quality, acceptability and accessibility of mental health care.
-It reduces costs for—and stigma toward—service users.
-It is effectively an investment for all sectors, since improving the overall well-being of communities can enhance economic development and societal welfare.
 From the start, International Medical Corps works to maximize the use of existing government healthcare infrastructure and other resources, consistent with national capacities and strategies.
-This helps promote sustainability and a smooth transition from emergency response conditions to longer-term development.
-Continuous policy dialogue with government and key stakeholders is necessary to maintain the supplies of medicines, achieve consistent and uninterrupted supervision, and conduct coherent annual planning.
+This helps to promote sustainability, as well as a smooth transition from emergency response conditions to longer-term development.
+Continuous policy dialogue with government and key stakeholders is necessary to maintain supplies of medicines, achieve consistent and uninterrupted supervision, and conduct coherent annual planning.

 International Medical Corps understands that integration is most successful when mental health is incorporated into health policy and legislative initiatives that are backed by adequate resources.